igoldsteinh/ww_paper/README.md

 We do not speak of simulations 2 and 7.

 ## Model name key
-The model names used in the code are not the same as those used in the paper, here is a key
+The model names used in the code are not the same as those used in the paper.
+Here is a key:
 * `eirrc_closed` = `EIRR-ww`
 * `eir_cases` = `EIR-cases`
 * `seir_cases` = `SEIR-cases`